 Each individual applying for a visa should have an appointment.
 This means that multiple appointments should be booked, one for each member.

 No, ideally you should submit the documents in person.
-In case your biometrics are done, you can use the services of an authorised travel representative to send the documents.
+In case your biometrics are done, you can use the services of an authorized travel representative to send the documents.

 The cover letter should ideally include the reason for travel and any additional information which could speed up the application process.